Monday, 31 October 2011

 Most moving of all are the ancient paintings from the Tomb of the Diver, which are unique Greek pictorial art of the fifth century BC.
 One shows young men making love to each other at a symposium and another them following a flute girl, but the most significant of all is of the diver himself aiming for the pool of death.
 We cannot doubt as we look at this wonderful work of art that he will come up to the surface with a fuller understanding of things and a new life in union with the infinite.

 But before I myself aim for the pool of death, I am going to be a television star.
 It is with great hope and only a little fear that I contemplate seeing and hearing myself on the screen.
 Millions of others will also be able to watch in HD and perhaps they will see every chance stain on the colourful shirt and smart trousers I acquired in Otranto on the day of the filming to face the camera.
 What will they think of me?
-More important, will it encourage them to want to read the things I write, which are the most important things in my life to me?
+More important, will it encourage them to want to read the things I write, which to me, as to many writers, are like the children I never had?

-That ends my short plug about my work, and I hope you will forgive it.
-And if watching the programme stimulates you to explore what I have published as C.A.R.
-Hills, or to accept further works of mine for publication, it will have more than fulfilled the hopes I repose in it.
+I will say no more about my writings.
+They must make their own way, and I must let them go.
+But if watching the programme stimulates you to explore what I have published under the name of C.A.R.
+Hills, or to accept further works of mine, it will have more than fulfilled the hopes I repose in it.

 Half Way Through My Latest Grand Tour